dbaumgarten/yodk/docs/vscode-instructions.md

 ## Overwriting code
 By pressing ```Ctrl+O``` vscode will overwrite the code on the chip, starting from the current, line with the yolol-code of the currently open script in vscode.
 (This is effectively a faster variant of ```Ctrl+P```+Select line+```Ctrl+I```)

+## Copy chip to clipboard
+Open a chip in starbase and place the cursor in the first line.
+By pressing ```Ctrl+J``` the complete content of the script is copied into your clipboard.
+Unfortunately there is no way to detect where the script ends, so it will ALWAYS copy all 20 lines, even if most of them are empty.
+That makes it a little slower than necessary, but is's still faster the copying everything by hand.
+(It may be necessary that you have some yolol-file open in vscode.
+Otherwise vscdoe might not activate the yolol-extension and the hotkeys won't work.)

 # Debugging
 This extension enables you to interactively run and debug yolol-code.
 To learn how to debug using vscode see here: https://code.visualstudio.com/Docs/editor/debugging .
 (Or read the next few paragraphs)